eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

         is TransferEvent.QrEngagementReady -> {
             // show the qr code to the user val qrCode: QrCode = event.qrCode
-            val qrBitmap = qrCode.asBitmap(/* size */) // get the qr code as bitmap
+            val qrBitmap = qrCode.asBitmap(size = 512) // get the qr code as bitmap
             // - or -
-            val qrView = qrCode.asView(/* context, width */) // get the qr code as view }
+            val qrView = qrCode.asView(context, size = 512) // get the qr code as view
-        // ... rest of the code
         }
+        // ... rest of the event types else -> {}
+    }
     ```
 2. BLE transfer using NFC Engagement

-To use NFC for engagement, you must add the service `DefaultNfcEngagementService` to your application's
+   To use NFC for engagement, you must implement a service that extends the abstract class
-manifest file, like shown below:
+   `NfcEngagementService` and register it in your application's manifest file, like shown below:

     ```xml

     <application>
         <!-- rest of manifest -->
         <service android:exported="true" android:label="@string/nfc_engagement_service_desc"
-            android:name="eu.europa.ec.eudi.wallet.util.DefaultNfcEngagementService"
+                android:name="com.example.app.MyNfcEngagementService"
                 android:permission="android.permission.BIND_NFC_SERVICE">
             <intent-filter>
                 <action android:name="android.nfc.action.NDEF_DISCOVERED" />
                 <action android:name="android.nfc.cardemulation.action.HOST_APDU_SERVICE" />